The NLP Task Effectiveness of Long-Range Transformers: Introduction

-To verify the key features of long range transformers, we \textit{sabotage} their distant attention to measure what they gain from long-range mechanisms.
+To verify the key features of long-range transformers, we \textit{ablate} distant attention to measure what they gain from long-range mechanisms.
 For models without pretrained checkpoints, we migrate parameters from their prototype models for fairness.
-We cover 3 main kinds of long range transformers, including pattern-, recurrence-, and kernel-based methods.
-To our knowledge we are the first to adopt all these methods to probe transformers.
+We cover 3 main kinds of long-range transformers, including pattern-, recurrence-, and kernel-based methods.
+To our knowledge, we are the first to adopt all these methods to probe transformers.
 To investigate the relationship between performance and document lengths we break down the metric with a customized algorithm~\citep{bagga1998AlgorithmsScoringCoreference}.
 Also, we use entropy and attribution analysis~\cite{li2017VisualizingUnderstandingNeural} to test the effectiveness of cached memories in recurrent transformers and the global tokens for query-based problems.

-We find that long-range context brings performance gains to transformers in some cases, which we attribute to more selective attention, especially when the task comes with a query such as QA.
-Surprisingly we observe that some long-range models do not effectively utilize distant information.
-We hope this analysis helps practitioners better understand the current state of the art of long-range attentions and suggest paths for future research.
+We find that long-range context brings performance gains to transformers in some cases, which we attribute to more selective attention, especially for query-based tasks like QA.
+Surprisingly we observe that some long-range models do not effectively utilize distant information, and the accumulated error of approximation is unacceptable.
+We hope this analysis helps practitioners better understand the current state of the art of long-range attentions and suggests paths for future research.